First came the ransomware attacks, now come the lawsuits

 Now he’s suing Colonial Pipeline, accusing it of lax security, to get some of that money back.
 He and his lawyers are hoping to also represent the hundreds of other small gas stations that were hurt by the hack.
 It’s just one of several class-action lawsuits that are popping up in the wake of high-profile ransomware attacks.

 Another lawsuit filed against Colonial in Georgia in May seeks to get damages for regular consumers who had to pay higher gas prices.
 A third is in the works, with law firm Chimicles Schwartz Kriner & Donaldson-Smith seeking to mount a similar effort.
 Colonial isn’t the only company that’s been targeted.
-Another suit was launched in June against the San Diego based hospital system Scripps Health after it was hit by a ransomware attack.
+Another suit was launched in June against the San Diego-based hospital system Scripps Health after it was hit by a ransomware attack.

 Cybersecurity lapses at major companies have led to big class-action lawsuits and settlements in the hundreds of millions of dollars.
 Retailer Target eventually paid $10 million to consumers and $39 million to banks after hackers broke into its systems and stole personal information in 2013.
 Home Depot brokered a similar settlement with shoppers who had their credit card info stolen from the home improvement store’s computers.